 - Prepare the strawberry jam.
 Add strawberries, vanilla flavoring, and agave to a saucepan over low/medium heat and cook until strawberries release their juices and are soft.
 Use a fork to press down on the strawberries to speed up the process.
 Takes around 10 minutes.

 - Remove cheesecake from oven, let cool and then add strawberry jam on top with extra sliced strawberries on top.
 For best taste – let sit and chill in the fridge for a few hours before serving.
+This will allow cheesecake to firm up even further.

 - The strawberry cheesecake tastes even better the next day when aged in the fridge.